gregfenton/react-firestore-query-lab/README.md

   1. **Results Zone** - a text field where query results or error strings are displayed.

 The query takes a string that is parsed as JSON.
 If it parses correctly and if it contains a valid query, `firestore.get()` is called with your query.
 Results or Errors are displayed in the _Results Zone_.

+## Example App
+See [the project's example](https://github.com/gregfenton/react-firestore-query-lab/tree/master/example) to quickly get going in a sample app.